Mitigate and manage safety risk

 When you know an individual’s propensity for safe working, you’re better equipped to make more informed hiring decisions and to manage risk-taking employees more effectively.

 Some people are more prone than others to taking risks and disregarding safety processes.

 Those who are more likely to take risks not only pose a danger to themselves, but they can harm other employees and cause significant financial costs through damage to property or compensation claims.
 Revelian’s Work Safety Assessment enables you to screen out potentially risky candidates during your recruitment process by identifying how likely they are to behave unsafely or condone unsafe behaviour from others.
-The Revelian Work Safety Assessment also helps you understand the safety attitudes and beliefs of your existing employees.
-You can then use these insights to address, counter or remedy the risk-taking behaviour of your people.

 We work in a high-risk industry and we need to know what people’s attitudes toward safety are.
 This is a great tool to assist us with measuring that.